cloudflare/wildebeest/CONTRIBUTING.md

 ### Environment variables

-wildebeest expectes the Pages project to inject the following environment variables:
+wildebeest expectes the Pages project to inject the following environment variables.

+Secret used to encrypt user private key in the database:
 - `USER_KEY`

+API token for integration with Cloudflare services (Cloudflare Images for example):
 - `CF_ACCOUNT_ID`
 - `CF_API_TOKEN`